Home

 In the news

-- First to suggest a d-wave pairing state for the cuprate superconductor YBCO, and to review experimental evidence to test this hypothesis.
+8. Proposed a d-wave pairing state for the cuprate superconductor YBCO, and provided the first comprehensive review of experimental evidence to test this hypothesis.
 Discovery of the power law nature of the penetration depth at low temperatures in data previously thought to be iron-clad evidence for s-wave pairing.
-Calculation of the influence of impurity scattering on the low temperature penetration depth and successful comparison with experimental data ruled out s-wave pairing, and was quantitatively consistent with d-wave pairing.
+Calculation of the influence of impurity scattering on the low temperature penetration depth and successful comparison with experimental data ruled out s-wave pairing, and was quantitatively consistent with d-wave pairing (see also this review).